turingschool/front-end-curriculum/projects/memoize.md

 * You must run your dataset through a [JSON validator](https://jsonlint.com/) before submitting a pull request for your dataset [here]().
 Your datasets should be added in a single file to the `/datasets` directory.
 Be sure to export at the bottom of your file.

+* You must save data to localStorage about correct / incorrect answers to localStorage so that the next time a user visits the page, they will only be shown the flash cards they got incorrect / still need to practice

 # Path 2

 ## Choose your own adventure